Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/rollup-guides/op-stack/deployment.md

 sidebar_position: 2
 ---

-# Public Deployment
+# Deploy Guide

-This guide will show you how to deploy an OP Stack rollup on a public Ethereum network, using an EigenDA proxy instance for secure communication with DA.
+This guide will show you how to deploy an Optimism Plasma rollup on a public Ethereum network, using an EigenDA proxy instance for secure communication with the DA.

 ## EigenDA Proxy
-EigenDA proxy is a sidecar server which is compatible with the optimism plasma generic server [spec](https://specs.optimism.io/experimental/plasma.html).
+EigenDA proxy is a sidecar server which implements the optimism plasma server [spec](https://specs.optimism.io/experimental/plasma.html).
 Instructions for spawning and running the service can be found [here](https://github.com/Layr-Labs/eigenda-proxy).
-There are two respective modes that can be leveraged when running the integration:
-* default - this mode talks to a deployed EigenDA disperser and verifies commitments against blobs when reading/writing
-* [memstore](https://github.com/Layr-Labs/eigenda-proxy?tab=readme-ov-file#in-memory-storage) - this mode is much faster for dispersal/retrieval but is not recommended for use in production or mainnet environments.

 Instructions for building and running the service can be found [here](https://github.com/Layr-Labs/eigenda-proxy?tab=readme-ov-file#running-locally).